Skip to content

 You can only import workflows that are public within these repositories.

-If you work on a institutional Galaxy instance, "public" here means visible to all the users of this instance (not to the outside world).
-Alternatively, you can keep your workflow private and import into LabID any galaxy invocation using this workflow : an associated workflow version will automatically be created.
+If you work on an institutional Galaxy instance, "public" here means visible to all the users of this instance (not to the outside world).
+Alternatively, you can keep your workflow private and import into LabID any galaxy invocation using this workflow: an associated workflow version will automatically be created.

 1. Select the workflowhub.eu repository under Repository platform